karatelabs/karate/README.md

 For an advanced example, see: [`examples.feature`](karate-demo/src/test/java/demo/outline/examples.feature).

 ### The Karate Way
 The limitation of the Cucumber `Scenario Outline:` is that the number of rows in the `Examples:` is fixed.
 But take a look at how Karate can [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic data-driven testing, if you need it.
+For advanced examples, refer to some of the scenarios within this [demo](karate-demo): [`dynamic-params.feature`](karate-demo/src/test/java/demo/search/dynamic-params.feature#L70).